Neheltary/UserFilesBackup/README.md

 - Windows nodes - "Documents" folder
 - Unix nodes - homedir

-Tested from Debian 11 node to Debian 11 / Windows 10
+Tested from Debian 11 to Debian 11 / Windows 10
 & from Windows 10 to Debian 11 / Windows 10

 # Version history
 v1.0: a network scan is done in order to prompt the user about choosing a node to backup